 Understanding my Examination Findings

-Knowing what’s been found, why it matters, and how it relates to your goals helps you make confident decisions, follow recommendations more effectively, and track your own progress.
+Knowing what’s been found, why it matters, and how it relates to your goals helps you make informed decisions and track your own progress.

-At Sure Start Chiropractic we have access to a large array of assessment methods and tools but the 3 we use the most, and the ones you should get to know, are:
+At Sure Start Chiropractic we have access to a large array of assessment methods but the 3 we use the most, and the ones we think you should get to know, are:

 1. Posture